5 tips to help prevent vehicle theft

 Vehicle thefts are on the rise nationwide.
 Find out how you can avoid becoming a victim of this costly crime.

 Of all stolen vehicles in Kentucky, the most stolen—by far—are full-size pick-ups.
-In 2020, 497 Ford full-size pickups were reported stolen in the entire state, followed closely by Chevrolet full-size pickups (488 reported stolen).
+In 2020 (the most recent data available), 497 Ford full-size pickups were reported stolen in the entire state, followed closely by Chevrolet full-size pickups (488 reported stolen).

 Did you know that, according to the Federal Bureau of Investigation (FBI), less than 60% of stolen vehicles are recovered?
 But research has found that nearly half of all vehicle thefts can be prevented.
 Consider the following precautionary measures to help you from becoming a victim: